Activation-Deactivation: A General Framework for Robust Post-hoc Explainable AI: Experimental Results

-We measured $\rho$-robustness of explanations (\Cref{def:robust}) as a proxy for their quality.
-We considered two sets of contexts.
-The set $\K_1$ consists of solid-colored images, hence $\rho$-robustness for $\K_1$ would indicate whether the model can identify the original class using the information available in the explanation only.
-The set $\K_2$ consists of images from a different class from the same dataset, highlighting the saliency of the features in the explanation with respect to the original input.
-In both classes we use $100$ backgrounds against which to test each explanation.
+$\beta = 1$ indicates the output $O=o$ is retained in all images in $\K$.
+Likewise, an explanation with $\beta = 0$ is unable to retain the classification in any images of $\K$.
+We considered two sets of images for robustness.
+The set $\K_1$ consists of solid-colored images, while the set $\K_2$ consists of images of different classes drawn from the same dataset.
+In both cases, we use $100$ backgrounds against which to measure each explanation.